 I did some digging because I wanted to see how many celebrities or famous faces have openly spoken about eating disorders or are on the record somewhere as having or likely having had an eating disorder.
 And there were a few that really caught my attention.

 The first one that surprised me was Queen Victoria.

-And then when she was 18 and she was queen the guardrails were off and the flood gates kind of open.
+When she was 18 and she was queen the guardrails were off and the floodgates kind of opened.
 And she may have been prone to binge-eating or she may have just been prone to.
 I guess compensating somewhere for that, you know, years of restriction.